jcclose1/Basic_AWS_EC2/README.md

 ![](img/1_index.png )

+**Prerequisite:** Install AWS Command Line Interface: http://docs.aws.amazon.com/cli/latest/userguide/installing.html If you have `pip` and Python, it's as simple as `$ pip install awscli --upgrade --user`

+Okay then, let's begin!

+# Part 1 - Launch an EC2 Instance with Deep Learning AMI

 ### 1. Create and login to a free account at https://aws.amazon.com/
 ### 2. From the console, click 'EC2'